Muslim-Rana/GymPal/README.md

 ## Demo

-- Will be available once project is complete...
+- Will be available soon, just a few changes left to make